SaraAshourHelmy/EventtusSample/README.md

 # EventtusSample
- EventtusSample application that allow user to login using twitter API and get all followers and tap on any follower to get last 10 tweets of them
+ EventtusSample is an application that allow user to login using twitter API and get all followers and tap on any follower to get last 10 tweets of them

 #Application Features :